 How much you can afford to invest has less to do with McDonald’s than with your own personal financial situation.
 Stocks can be volatile.
 So to give your investment time to work out, you’ll likely want to be able to leave the money in the stock for at least three-to-five years.
 That means you should be able to live without the money for at least that length of time.

-Committing to holding the stock for three-to-five years is important.
+Committing to holding the stock for at least three to five years is important.
 You’d hate to have to sell the stock when it’s near a low only to watch it rebound much higher after you exited the position.
 By sticking to a long-term plan, you’ll be able to ride out the ups and downs of the stock.

 In addition, rather than just committing a one-time sum of money to the stock, consider how you can add money to your position over time.